Are you looking for the best way to get insights and data on your website’s performance?

 To run a successful online business website, you need an analytics solution that helps you gather website data and provide actionable insights.
 This eliminates the guess work and you can start making data-driven decisions to grow your business.

 You may already know that Google Analytics is the most popular website tracking solution out there, but there are a lot of other products that take a different approach to website tracking.

-In this article, we’ll compare some of the best analytics solutions for your WordPress website.
+In this guide, we’ll compare only the best analytics solutions for your WordPress website.

 Best Analytics Plugins for WordPress

 Once enabled, MonsterInsights has a setup wizard that will let you configure your settings step by step.

 Then it collects your website’s data and transforms it into reports that are easy to understand.
 You’ll get all the important insights and stats you need right inside your WordPress dashboard.

 With MonsterInsights, you can enable different tracking features in just a few clicks without having to touch a single line of code.
 At a glance, you can review your site’s performance in segmented reports to see data on eCommerce, contact forms, blog content, real-time users, custom dimensions, and more.

 The plugin lets you do more than just track data.
 There are built-in tools to test site speed, display popular posts, track affiliate links, analyze your headlines, and a whole lot more.

 MonsterInsights also seamlessly integrates with Universal Analytics (GA3) and Google Analytics 4 (GA4).
 You can use whichever version you have running with MonsterInsights, or you can use both of them at the same time with MonsterInsights’ Dual Tracking feature.